ADMISSION PROCESS FOR NEW STUDENTS

 - An Admission Committee, consisting of the Head of School, administrative staff, and classroom teachers make all admission decisions.

-Primary (3-6) classrooms are open to children ages 2.5–6 years, regardless of race, color, religion, or creed.
-To begin in our 3-6 program, a child must be fully toilet trained (not wearing a diaper or pull-up to school), and approaching independence when using the bathroom.
+Primary (3-6) classes are open to children ages 2.5–6 years, regardless of race, color, religion, or creed.
+To begin in our 3-6 program, a child must be fully toilet trained (not wearing a diaper or pull-up to school) and approaching independence when using the bathroom.
 Accidents do happen, but they should be the exception, not the norm.
 Not meeting this criterion may result in a delayed start date.

 Class placement will be determined based on the child’s chronological age, maturation level, and recommendation from any previous teacher.
 The needs of the child will be of primary importance in every decision made.

 I have read the application process and eligibility and have completed my school tour.